giantswarm/docs/src/content/ui-api/gsctl/migrate.md

 # Migrating from `gsctl` to `kubectl gs`

-`gsctl` is a CLI for Giant Swarm's proprietary Rest API, which is no longer developed.
+`gsctl` is a CLI for Giant Swarm's proprietary REST API, which is no longer developed.
 To make full use of clusters and apps with Giant Swarm, users have to migrate to the [Management API]({{< relref "/ui-api/management-api/" >}}).

 Since the Management API is the Kubernetes API of the management cluster, `kubectl` is available as a CLI to work with the API.
 In addition, Giant Swarm provides [kubectl-gs]({{< relref "/ui-api/kubectl-gs/" >}}), which can be run as plugin for `kubectl` with the shorthand `gs`.